clausehound/clausehound-blog/content/blog/property-powers-of-attorney-why-you-need-one/index.md

 author: info@clausehound.com
 tags: ["Long Form","Business","Commercial Activities"]
 date: 2015-12-03 16:51:41
-description: "

-The other day I was at the library with my 10 year old son.
+description: "The other day I was at the library with my 10-year old son.
 I bumped into a bookshelf next to the children’s section and a book fell to the floor.
-I..."
+I picked it up and was surprised to note that the book was an introduction to the topic of powers of attorney, written for the general public.
+As I glanced through it a title caught my eye: 'If powers of attorney are important, why do so few people have them?'
+Why indeed?"
 ---

 The other day I was at the library with my 10 year old son.
 I bumped into a bookshelf next to the children’s section and a book fell to the floor.
 I picked it up and was surprised to note that the book was an introduction to the topic of powers of attorney, written for the general public.
 As I glanced through it a title caught my eye: “If powers of attorney are important, why do so few people have them?”
 Why indeed?